florianpasteur/garmin-connect/README.md

 This is a fork of https://github.com/Pythe1337N/garmin-connect which was inspired by [https://github.com/matin/garth](https://github.com/matin/garth).
 Many thanks to contributors.

-I created this fork to quickly deploy new features for myself.

 ---

 A powerful JavaScript library for connecting to Garmin Connect for interacting with Garmin connect data.
 It comes with some predefined methods to get and set different kinds of data for your Garmin account, but also have the possibility to make [custom requests](#custom-requests) `GET`, `POST` and `PUT` are currently supported.
 This makes it easy to implement whatever may be missing to suite your needs.